chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/CdrPlasmaModel.rst

      ]
    }

-The rules for specifying reaction strings are the same as for the plasma reactions, see :ref:`CdrPlasmaReactionsJSON`.
+The rules for specifying reaction strings are the same as for the plasma reactions, see :ref:`Chap:CdrPlasmaReactionsJSON`.
 Wildcards also apply, see :ref:`CdrPlasma:Wildcards`.

 Default behavior